IasonKotakis/IT-1010/README.md

-# IT-1010
-- Information and Organizations
+# IT 1010 - Information and Organizations